 Yes, if you want to make things easy on yourself.
 A referral link is what customers share with their friends, and is directly connected to their referrals.
 Without this link, there’s no way to track all the activity in your referral program – unless you plan on doing all the legwork yourself.

 Of course, you can run a referral program without the link at all.
-This means you won’t know which customers are sending referrals, which of your new customers are referrals, and aren’t offering a reward to your existing customers.
+This means you won’t know which customers are sending referrals, which of your new customers were referred, and which customer was responsible for a given referral.

 How are referral links generated?

-The easiest way to create referral links for your customers is through referral software.
+The easiest way to create referral links for your customers is with referral software.
 Automating the process from the get-go saves you considerable time and effort.
-Imagine having to track links for every single customer, yikes!
+Imagine having to track links for every single customer… that would be a headache.

 A referral link is an essential part of any referral program, especially one that is run using software.
-Without the link, a customer or partner would not be able to refer others easily.
-In addition, a business would not be able to reward these loyal customers and lose the opportunity to build a strong relationship with their market.
+Without the link, a customer or partner is not able to refer others easily.
+In addition, a business cannot reward these loyal customers instantly, and thus loses the opportunity to build a strong relationship with their market.